stefanonepa/epfl-ldap/README.md

 ⚠ Carefull with the results formats (Object or Array)

-⚠ this libarary *"try"* to use ES2015 (or ES6) capabilities, don't use it with nodejs under 4.x?
+⚠ this library *"try"* to use ES2015 (or ES6) capabilities, don't use it with nodejs under 4.x?

 ## TODO